Learn how to create monthly dividend checks from just four dividend stocks and use dividends to pay bills

 FREE WEBINAR – Discover how to create a personal investing plan and beat your goals in less than an hour.
 Step-by-step to the Goals-Based Investing Strategy I developed while working in private wealth management.

-How to Create Monthly Passive Income with Dividends
+How to Create Monthly Dividend Checks for Passive Income

 I’m going to share my favorite dividend stocks for monthly cash flow, three stocks and one dividend fund that are going to balance solid income and upside price appreciation.
 These don’t have to be the only investments in your portfolio but it’s a great start to an income investing plan.